WGillian/learn-programming/tasks/git-tasks.md

 * Do a change to readme.md and commit it to the branch (command line)
 * Submit a pull request on that branch on github.com which we will approve

-Note take a look at the 'files changed' tab.
+Note take a look at the 'files changed' tab inside your pull request.
 This tab will show you the files which have changed with a nice diff.